Em-AK/stefania11.github.io/_posts/2015-08-13-my-rosetta-stone.md

 ---
-layout: post-hover
+layout: "post-hover"
 title: How to program the cosmos
-description: "one api at a time (first blog from my coding adventures at Flatiron School)"
+description: one api at a time (first blog from my coding adventures at Flatiron School)
 category: articles
-tags: [cosmos, api, cli, flatironschool]
+tags:
+  - cosmos
+  - api
+  - cli
+  - flatironschool
 image:
-  feature: "seahorse_nebula.jpg"
+  feature: seahorse_nebula.jpg
+published: true
 ---

 ## How to program the cosmos..